jarvisaoieong/migration/README.md

 # migration

-  Abstract migration framework for node, support javascript and coffee-script.
+  Abstract migration framework for node, support javascript and any js preprocessor

 ## Origin